Saeel2000/Power-Bi-Project/README.md

 # Power-Bi-Project
-# Zomato Sales and Cuisine Analysis - Tableau Dashboard
+# Zomato Sales and Cuisine Analysis

 ## Overview
 This Tableau project analyzes Zomato's sales and cuisine data to uncover insights into revenue trends, user demographics, and cuisine preferences.
 The project consists of two interactive dashboards: